jboss-switchyard/quickstarts/demos/policy-security-wss-signencrypt/Readme.md

     mvn exec:java

-, you will be hitting the http (non-SSL) URL while NOT providing signed and encrypted information, and see this in your log:
+You will be hitting the http (non-SSL) URL while NOT providing signed and encrypted information, and see this in your log:

 ```
 [org.apache.cxf.phase.PhaseInterceptorChain] (http-/127.0.0.1:8080-1) Interceptor for